cisco/ChezScheme/IMPLEMENTATION.md

 Scheme code does not use the C stack, except to the degree that it interacts with C functions.
 Instead, the Scheme continuation is a separate, heap-allocated, linked list of stack segments.
-Locally, you can just view the continuatiton as a stack and assume that overflow and continuation operations are handled as needed at the boundaries.
+Locally, you can just view the continuation as a stack and assume that overflow and continuation operations are handled as needed at the boundaries.

 See also:

 > *Representing Control in the Presence of First-Class Continuations*
-> bby Robert Hieb, R. Kent Dybvig, and Carl Bruggeman,
+> by Robert Hieb, R. Kent Dybvig, and Carl Bruggeman,
 > Programming Language Design and Implementation, 1990.
 > [PDF](https://legacy.cs.indiana.edu/~dyb/pubs/stack.pdf)